-Fulfills MASTER'S essentials #2, #3 (Quality Improvement and Saftey) and BSN essentials #2, #6; QSEN essentials.
+Fulfills BSN essentials # 2, #6; QSEN essentials.

 Quality

 This objective is a supporting foundational pillar to be emphasized throughout the curriculum.
 Recognition of quality, implementation of quality and making effective quality improvements are emphasized.

 Definition: The degree to which health services for individuals and populations increase the likelihood of desired health outcomes and are consistent with current professional knowledge.